 Donavan ‘I-taweh’ Cunningham was born in the lush rolling hills of St. Ann, Jamaica, to Rupert and Ruby Cunningham.
 Like many Jamaican artists, he came from humble beginnings.
 He was raised in the farming community known as Prickly Pole just a few miles from the childhood home of Bob Marley.
-I-taweh spent most of his early years farming alongside his father and four siblings, and it was there as a young child he learned to play music on handmade instruments crafted from bamboo and sardine tins.
+I-taweh spent most of his early years farming alongside his father and four siblings.
+It was there as a young child he learned to play music on handmade instruments crafted from bamboo and sardine tins.

 Recognizing I-taweh’s love for music, his sister and mother saved enough money to buy his first guitar.
 When it was time to attend high school, he moved from the countryside to St. Ann’s Bay, where he lived on the same street as Burning Spear and enlisted in the Ocho Rios High School band.
-After coming in second in the All Schools Music Competition, I-taweh gained confidence that led him to move to Kingston to pursue his love of music.
+After coming in second place in the All Schools Music Competition, I-taweh gained confidence that led him to Kingston to pursue his love of music.

 Gitz", and gained the reputation as an outstanding guitarist.
-He attracted the attention of the legendary producer, songwriter and singer, Sugar Minott who took him under his wings, and he eventually became Sugar’s band leader.
-I-taweh credits Sugar for making him the musician he is today.
+He attracted the attention of the legendary producer, songwriter and singer, Sugar Minott who took him under his wings.
+He eventually became Sugar’s band leader, and credits Sugar for making him the musician he is today.

 “Sugar was like a father to me.
 He was the roughest, but at the same time the kindest, sweetest person.
 On stage he would let you know in front of thousands of people if you were messing up, but at the same time, when you had it, he also let you know, and made you feel good.
 He had a sense of pride in his music, and was the first real reggae star who made me feel I was good enough.
 No matter how good you are, if you don’t get the chance to show it – what can you do?
 He was one of the first people who made me believe in myself as a serious

-In 1994, I-taweh joined the band High Symbol and traveled to Australia.
-It was at that time that he began singing lead vocals and gained the confidence to become a front man.
-In 1998, he became the youngest member of Count Ossie’s original Nyabinghi group, Mystic Revelation of Rastafari, and toured Europe with them extensively until 2007.
-The Mystic Revelation of Rastafari were well known for their presentation of traditional Jamaican music and workshops.
+In 1998, I-taweh became the youngest member of Count Ossie’s original Nyabinghi group, Mystic Revelation of Rastafari, and toured Europe with them extensively until 2007.
+Mystic Revelation of Rastafari were well known for their presentation of traditional Jamaican music and workshops.
 While in France, he collaborated with the reggae group, Broussai, which led to recording sessions for tracks later used on his first album.

-Not only was I-taweh in demand for live performances, his incredible versatility and precision on guitar and bass kept him busy in the recording studios.
+Not only was I-taweh in demand for live performances, his incredible versatility and precision on guitar and bass kept him busy in recording studios.
 He recorded with artists such as Sade, Capleton, Morgan Heritage, Sugar Minott, Luciano, Lenky Roy, and Iqulah.

 “Itawe", and often referred to as the Reggae Lion, he quickly gained popularity as the singing bassist, opening for artists such as Sister Carol, Prezident Brown, the Abyssinians, Yami Bolo, Half Pint, the Mighty Diamonds, and the Melodians.

 “Overload” was a 2011-2012 hit, reaching #1 on the Hot 102 FM chart.
-In the U.S.A. the album has been very well-received at traditional reggae radio, college and syndicated programs.
-Overload was selected as part of the Direct TV cable network's menu of reggae for regular rotation.
+In the U.S.A. the album was very well-received at traditional reggae radio, college and syndicated programs.
+Overload was selected as part of Direct TV cable network's menu of reggae for regular rotation.